karlnippoldt/karlnippoldt/_projects/realestate.md

 My team began designing a new interface together, beginning with sketching designs on a whiteboard.
 {: .lead}

-A particularly challenging design problem was creating screen to refine the geography of a search.
+A particularly challenging design problem was creating a screen to refine the geography of a search.
 The user should be able to choose between different data types (State, County, etc.), and select options within each of them.
 For problems like this, each member of the team sketched different solutions to this problem.
 For our final design, we put together the best ideas from each of the sketches.
 As we encountered further design problems later in development, one other team member and I collaborated using a similar process.

 {% assign images="/assets/projects/realestate/sketch_sidebar.jpg,/assets/projects/realestate/sketch_account.jpg" | split: ',' %}
-{% assign images_alt="Sketch: navigation sidebar,Sketch: account settings page" | split: ',' %}
+{% assign images_alt="Sketch: navigation sidebar,Sketch: account settings screen" | split: ',' %}
 {% assign images_width="2016,1512" | split: ',' %}
 {% include img_thumbs.html images=images images_alt=images_alt images_width=images_width modal=true caption=true %}